 An Introduction to Our Area's History

-By following the links on the left of this page, you'll find the history of our area documented through a range of reports and photos - beginning with the 'Perth Military Settlement', an 1815 concept that covered present-day Perth and the adjoining early townships of Bathurst, North Burgess, South Sherbrooke, Drummond, North Elmsley and Beckwith.
-This was one of three military settlements - the other two being in nearby Lanark and Richmond - that were conceived by the British Government in 1815 to deal with several serious problems arising coincidentally at the end of the 1812-14 war with the United States.
+By following the links on the left of this page, you'll find the history of our area documented through reports and photos - beginning with the First Nations, and continuing through the formation of the 'Perth Military Settlement' that included present-day Perth and the adjoining early townships of Bathurst, North Burgess, South Sherbrooke, Drummond, North Elmsley and Beckwith.

 As Jean S. McGill wrote in an early book1, "The industrial revolution of the century previous had continued to displace tradesmen and craftsmen throughout the British Isles.
 Now, with the end of the War ….. , Great Britain was overrun with discharged soldiers also seeking employment.
 Something had to be done quickly ….. .'
 Second, "……..the British Government had recognized that a loyal population must be established inland away from the St. Lawrence 'front' as a second line of defence in any future (American) threat."